Frequently Asked Questions

 FINGERPRINTS - How can I be fingerprinted for work/job purposes?

 Fingerprints: The Sheriff’s Office will fingerprint persons upon request as part of pre-employment criminal history background checks.
 The Sheriff’s office provides this service as a courtesy and does not charge a fee.
 Detention Center officers perform this service and may request you come back later if they are tied up with their work.
-Fingerprint hours are Tuesday, Wednesday and Saturday, 1:00 to 4:00 pm.
+Fingerprint hours are Monday, Wednesday and Saturday from 1:00 to 4:00 pm.
 We do not fingerprint on Friday.

 WARRANT OF ARREST - How do I find out if I have a warrant for my arrest?
 What do I do if I have one?